raesene/kubernetes-presentation/_posts/0000-01-01-introduction.md

 kubectl exec allows for command execution inside pods and if a user can create a "privileged" pod they can break out to the node fairly easily.

 Kubernetes has the concept of namespaces to divide resources inside a cluster, but that's more of an administrative distinction than a security one.

+Also ability to pull secrets from Kubernetes secrets store is not segmented

 --

 # Access to Nodes

+Note:

+A user who can run containers can get acces to underlying nodes by mapping resources into the container, or running a "privileged" container.
+Unfortunately pretty much every cluster I've looked at allows privileged containers, so a user who's not otherwise restricted can get full access to the underlying node.

+PodSecurityPolicy is the approach that needs to be taken to address this.
+Restrict what users can do with containers.

 ---